'Zero chance' of Legislature taking over elections, Wisconsin GOP leader says

 There are numerous pending lawsuits related to the probe, including a fight over subpoenas Gableman issued to the elections commission and the mayors of Green Bay and Madison.

-One of the audit bureau's findings that has particularly angered Republicans is that the elections commission did not follow the law when it voted not to send poll workers into nursing homes to assist elderly residents with voting in 2020.
-The vote came at a time when most nursing homes were not allowing visitors due to the pandemic.
+One of the audit bureau’s findings that has particularly angered Republicans is that the Elections Commission did not follow the law when it voted not to send poll workers into nursing homes to assist elderly residents with voting in 2020.
+The vote came at a time when most nursing homes were not allowing visitors due to the COVID-19 pandemic.
 The commission directed clerks to mail absentee ballots to people in nursing homes who had requested them.

 Both the audit bureau and WILL report found no widespread fraud.
 Biden’s win has withstood recounts and numerous lawsuits.
 An Associated Press review of votes cast in battleground states contested by Trump, including Wisconsin, found too few cases of fraud to affect the outcome.
 Some of those cases involved registered Republicans and people who said they supported Trump.